Dutchie, a Cannabis Retail Tech Startup, has Raised $350 Million in Series D Funding

 Funding of $350 million in Series D, has raised the total worth of Dutchie to $3.75 billion in less than a year.

 In the latest Series D funding, the cannabis tech retail startup, Dutchie, has raised $350 million.
 The startup has reached heights very quickly.
 It provides a technology to support the cannabis dispensaries in online orders.
-The startup has successfully tapped the potential of legal cannabis sales in the U.S.
+The startup has successfully tapped the potential of legal cannabis sales in the U.S. And there is no doubt that in the near future it will contribute greatly in normalising cannabis industry in the region.

 The startup is not even 4 years old yet, and it has emerged as a very strong candidate in the industry.
 The prime aim of the startup is to strengthen cannabis commerce and streamline the different processes involved in it.
 Furthermore, it is a known fact that cannabis is considered one of the societal taboos.
 Therefore, another aim of the startup is to break this taboo and normalize cannabis commerce.